trevormil/bitbadges-docs/for-developers/sign-in-with-bitbadges/overview.md

 **Delayed Authentication**

-Or, you can pre-generate with authentication codes.
+Or, you can pre-generate with authentication QR codes.
 For example, you may not expect users to have wallets handy at authentication time, so you have them pre-generate their authentication details to present to you at authentication time.
 An example use case might be presenting a QR code at a ticket gate in real life.&#x20;

 <figure><img src="../../.gitbook/assets/image (75).png" alt=""><figcaption></figcaption></figure>

 ## **Security Considerations**